MagSafe (wireless charger)

 MagSafe is a proprietary, magnetically attached wireless power transfer and accessory-attachment standard developed by Apple Inc. for its iPhone and AirPods product lines.
-It was announced on 13 October 2020, in conjunction with the iPhone 12 and 12 Pro series.
-It provides up to 15 W of power and is compatible with the open Qi standard for up to 7.5 W of power.
-The connector also enables connecting non-charger accessories such as card holders and cases with communication through an integrated NFC loop.
+It was announced on October 13, 2020, in conjunction with the iPhone 12 and 12 Pro series.

+The first version of MagSafe provides up to 15 W of power and is compatible with the open Qi standard for up to 7.5 W of power.
+The second version, announced in 2024 in conjunction with the iPhone 16 and 16 Pro, provides up to 25 W of power and is compatible with the Qi2 standard for up to 15 W of power.
+A revised MagSafe Charger released in 2025 supports Qi2 charging up to 25 W. The connector also enables connecting non-charger accessories such as card holders and cases with communication through an integrated NFC loop.
+The charger uses a circle of rare-earth magnets.

-Apple released two chargers using the MagSafe standard in 2020: the MagSafe Charger, a single charging pad for iPhone, and the MagSafe Duo Charger, a charging mat with MagSafe and an Apple Watch charger.
+Apple released two chargers using the MagSafe standard in 2020: the MagSafe Charger, which is a single charging pad for iPhone, and the MagSafe Duo Charger, which is a charging mat with both MagSafe and an Apple Watch charger.
 Apple has also licensed the MagSafe standard to third parties to develop chargers and cases.
 In 2021, Apple released the MagSafe Battery Pack and added MagSafe charging to AirPods and AirPods Pro.
+In 2025, Apple released a MagSafe Battery exclusively for the iPhone Air.

 History

-The MagSafe name was first used by Apple for its MacBook lineup, beginning with the 2006 MacBook Pro.
-It began to be phased out upon the release of the fourth-generation MacBook Pro in 2016, which used USB-C for charging.
-MagSafe was discontinued across MacBooks in 2019, but reintroduced with 14-inch and 16-inch MacBook Pro models released in October 2021.
+The MagSafe name was first used by Apple for the conductive power connectors of its MacBook lineup, beginning with the 2006 MacBook Pro.
+It began to be phased out upon the release of the 2015 MacBook, which used USB Power Delivery and the USB-C connector for charging.
+MagSafe was discontinued across MacBooks in 2019 but reintroduced with 14-inch and 16-inch MacBook Pro models released in October 2021.

 In 2017, Apple announced AirPower, a wireless charging mat capable of charging an iPhone, AirPods and Apple Watch (which uses a proprietary wireless charging system) simultaneously and the devices could be placed anywhere on the mat.
 However, it was canceled in early 2019 due to overheating issues due to the many overlapping coils.

-Apple announced MagSafe along with the iPhone 12 series on 13 October 2020 during the “Hi, Speed” Apple Special Event as a universal ecosystem of wireless charging and accessories.
+Apple announced MagSafe along with the iPhone 12 series on October 13, 2020, during the “Hi, Speed” Apple Special Event as a universal ecosystem of wireless charging and accessories.
 Apple's chargers based on MagSafe are their first to use the Qi standard, following the development of AirPower.
 The MagSafe receptacle on iPhones, internally called MagSafe Attach, uses magnets to align automatically and attach to a Qi charger, ensuring reliable charging.

-On 18 October 2021, Apple released the 3rd generation AirPods and an updated SKU of AirPods Pro with a bundled MagSafe charging case.
+On October 18, 2021, Apple released the 3rd generation AirPods and an updated SKU of AirPods Pro with a bundled MagSafe charging case.

 In 2023, the Wireless Power Consortium announced the Qi2 standard that is based on MagSafe.